Santas are coming to town

 It was our third day up in the northern capital of Iceland – Akureyri.
 Having spent two days skiing on the slopes of Hlíðarfjall we decided to go on a spontaneous road trip and explore the natural wonders in the northern region.
 Without having decided the specifics of our route we left the town with a few sightseeing spots in our minds.

-After seeing the magnificent Goðafoss waterfall, Grjótagjá cave and other breathtaking sights in the Mývant area our final stop of the day happened to be Dimmuborgir – a unique area full of dramatic lava formations.
-Not only is it famous for rock formations, volcanic caves, and pillars or the fact that some of Game of Thrones season 3 scenes were shot here but, being all that, it is also a home for jólasveinarnir.
-Without knowing that, we strolled into Dimmuborgir - the fascinating lava labyrinth - trying to make use of the golden hour and capture some pictures before the dusk.
+After seeing the magnificent Goðafoss waterfall, Grjótagjá cave and other breathtaking sights in the Mývatn area, our final stop of the day happened to be Dimmuborgir – a unique area full of dramatic lava formations.
+Not only is it famous for rock formations, volcanic caves and pillars, or the fact that some of Game of Thrones season 3 scenes were shot here but, being all that, it is also a home for jólasveinarnir.
+Without knowing that, we strolled into Dimmuborgir – the fascinating lava labyrinth – trying to make use of the golden hour and capture some pictures before dusk.

 Crisp, fresh snowflakes, my jolly friend in her red and green outdoor gear, us sipping the last cups of coffee from our thermos.
 The atmosphere was idyllic and seemed that nothing was missing.
 Or at least we thought so.

 “Is that a caveman?” suddenly I hear the astonishment in my friend’s voice.

 “This must be one of the Yule Lads” dawned upon me after I saw him.

 It was indeed.
 A funny looking person was slowly making his way towards us.

-Taken away by the fact that we’ve just met an Icelandic Yule Lad, we were short in words.
+Taken aback by the fact that we’d just met an Icelandic Yule Lad, we were short on words.
 This encounter was unexpected and felt very authentic, to say the least.
-“The caveman” was glad to pose for a picture but stayed true to his character; unacted and a little unearthly.
+“The caveman” was glad to pose for a picture but stayed true to his character: a little unearthly.
 He seemed preoccupied with his yule-errands and didn’t stick around for long.
 Stumbling along his path in between those bizarre rocks he soon disappeared into the vastness of Dimmuborgir.